 The Office of the President is the lead component for executive management of the institution.
-It is comprised of the office of the Liaison to the Board of Trustees and the President's administrative and managerial staff.
-The President's Cabinet is comprised of the Provost, the Vice President for Administration and Finance, the Vice President for Institutional Advancement, the Chief Information Officer, the Vice Provost for Research and Public Service, the Vice Provost for Access and Enrollment Services, the Chief of Staff and the Special Assistant to the President and Executive Director for Institutional Effectiveness and Assessment.
-The President meets with his direct reports bi-monthly to discuss and decide policies and develop strategies for the achievement of institutional priorities.
+It comprises the office of the Liaison to the Board of Trustees and the president's administrative and managerial staff.
+The President's Cabinet comprises the Provost and Vice President of Academic Affairs, the Vice President for Administration and Finance, the Vice President for Institutional Advancement, the Vice President for Information Technology Services and Assessment, the Vice Provost for Research and Public Service, the Vice Provost for Access and Enrollment Services, the Vice President for Business Development and Innovation, and the Director of Presidential Operations.
+The president meets with his direct reports bi-monthly to discuss and decide policies and develop strategies for the achievement of institutional priorities.